Skip to main content

 In Ch.
 9, the specifics of tide-dominated systems (tidal basins) and tide- and wave-dominated coastal inlets are considered.
 The sediment exchange between coast and basins is also discussed.
 Dynamics of fine sediment transport are very important in tidal basins; coarser sediment (quartz and carbonate sands) is predominantly found in the seaside regions, while the finer sediment (silt and clay) settles in the more protected landward regions.

 This page titled 6.9.2: Specific situations is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.